Pregnant Women Taking Heartburn Medication May Increase Risk Of Asthma In Children, Experts Say

-A new research suggests that pregnant woman who are taking heartburn medication may be increasing the risk of their child developing asthma, according to the Science Daily.
+New research suggests that pregnant woman who are taking heartburn medication may be increasing the risk of their child developing asthma, according to Science Daily.

 When a pregnant woman reaches her third trimester, it is not uncommon to experience heartburn, which is “caused by stomach acid passing from the stomach back into the esophagus,” due to the “hormonal changes and pressure on the stomach from the growing womb.”